kirimaru-jp/probGLS/README.md

 The package probabilistic algorithm for geolocation data (probGLS) provides some simple algorithms to determine animal movements with uncertainty based on light-level geolocators.

+## UPDATE 2025

+In this branch `ParticleFilter`, we implement a standard particle filter / Sequential Monte Carlo method for `probGLS`.

 ## Installing